mixxxdj/manual/source/chapters/configuration.rst

 Typically, the detected BPM is correct but the analyzer has failed to detect the location of the first beat.
-Consequently, the beat markers are shifted, i.e. the beat markers are always a fixed distance from the true beat.
+Consequently, the beat markers are shifted, i.e. the beat markers are a fixed distance from the true beat.
 To adjust the beat grid, cue the track before a real beat and click the :guilabel:`Beat-grid Adjust` button in the :ref:`interface-button-grid`.